1st round: 10 min free choice programme

 500 Euro for the best interpretation of music by an italian composer

-Important: the special prizes will be given only for works played in the 1st or the 2nd round and must have a duration of at least four minutes.
+Important: the special prizes will be given only for works played in the 2nd round and must have a duration of at least four minutes.

 § 1.
 The Competition is part of the Koblenz International Guitar Festival & Academy.

 § 2.
 The Competition is held in three rounds the details of which are completely explained on the Festival Website.

 § 3.
 If the time limit is exceeded, the Head of the Jury may cut off the performance at that point.